 Positive Increase in Teacher Applications

 Encouragingly, there is an increasing level of interest in the profession as people have been inspired to enter (or even return to!) roles in education.
 Thousands of members of the public are keen to enter a profession that makes a difference to the lives of millions of children and support the country in a time of great need.
+This seems to show the lockdown has not been all bad news for education.
 The major teacher shortage of the past decade, which saw over half of NQTs leaving the profession within their first five years, could soon see a significant reversal.